stn1slv/camel-salesforce-demo/README.md

 ## Features

-- REST API endpoints to fetch all Salesforce contacts and get contact by ID
+- REST API endpoints to fetch all Salesforce contacts, get contact by ID and update a contact by ID
 - Scheduled job that periodically retrieves contacts
 - Spring Boot and Apache Camel integration
 - Salesforce authentication using client credentials flow